Dufgui/graaltcl/native/README.md

-# The simple language native image
+# The tcl native image

 Truffle language implementations can be AOT compiled using the GraalVM [native-image](https://www.graalvm.org/docs/reference-manual/aot-compilation/)